 cirrhosis from other causes

-- especially difficult to distinguish when PSC is limited to intrahepatic biliary tree
+especially difficult to distinguish when primary sclerosing cholangitis is limited to the intrahepatic biliary tree

 - 1. Dodd GD, Baron RL, Oliver JH et-al. End-stage primary sclerosing cholangitis: CT findings of hepatic morphology in 36 patients.
 Radiology.
 1999;211 (2): 357-62.
 Radiology (full text) - Pubmed citation

 - 2. Fulcher AS, Turner MA, Franklin KJ et-al. Primary sclerosing cholangitis: evaluation with MR cholangiography-a case-control study.
 Radiology.
 2000;215 (1): 71-80.
 Radiology (full text) - Pubmed citation

 - 3. Ernst O, Asselah T, Sergent G et-al. MR cholangiography in primary sclerosing cholangitis.
 AJR Am J Roentgenol.
 1998;171 (4): 1027-30.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 4. Maccarty RL, Larusso NF, Wiesner RH et-al. Primary sclerosing cholangitis: findings on cholangiography and pancreatography.
 Radiology.
 1983;149 (1): 39-44.
 Radiology (abstract) - Pubmed citation